 Continued improvements to the model translated into version 2.0 in 2015, and the 3.0 was developed with Team Ineos (formerly Team Sky) for the 2019 season.

-The Castelli Climbers 3.0 jersey falls under the high-end to premium price point for short-sleeved jerseys.
+The Castelli Climbers 3.0 jersey falls under the high-end to the premium price point for short-sleeved jerseys.
 You’re paying for a quality product and materials, and it’s a solid value.

 You won’t regret it.